ai-company/server-web/README.md

 For the database the `initialize.rs` file is used for table creation/migration, this works by using the `user_version` variable in any Sqlite database, where 0 is assumed to be unintialized, and any other to be the current scheme version.

+## Basic signup/signin

+Accounts can be created and signed into using `/user/signup` and `/user/signin` routes respectively